Athlete/athlete-api-docs/resources/workout.rst

     :distance_in_meters: The distance of the run in meters.
     :points: An optional array of objects, each containing the following attributes:
         :lat: The latitude
-        :lon: The longitude
+        :lng: The longitude
         :time: The date/time that this data point was recorded in ISO 8601 format
-        :ele: The elevation at this data point (if available).
+        :elev: The elevation at this data point (if available).
 Synonymous with altitude.

 Example of a Workout document to POST